 Established in the 1940s, the 10,000-acre lake is a reservoir that was formed by the damming of the Little Tennessee River.

 At 480 feet tall, the Fontana Dam is the highest east of the Rocky Mountains.

 Fontana Lake has a reputation because it’s home to around 400 houseboats (some of which are available for rent), and there’s also the remote Fontana Village Resort on this lake.

 Boats are an important commodity here, as there are many areas of the lake that are inaccessible without them.

 Swimming is another popular pastime on Fontana Lake, and the trails are great, too.
-The Appalachian Trail actually crosses over the Fontana Dam, and there’s a 35-mile Lakeshore Trail that leads to The Road to Nowhere.

 Of course, the lake also provides access to Great Smoky Mountains National Park and Nantahala National Forest, both of which have great hiking trails, camping, and so on.

 One of the most popular of the NC State Parks, Hanging Rock State Park began as a Civilian Conservation Corps project in the 1930s.
 A concrete and earthen dam was completed in 1938 to create a 12-acre lake forvisitors to enjoy.

 Boating and fishing are possible all year round (with proper NC licensing), and rowboats and canoes are available to rent in spring, summer, and fall.